 Senate Finance Chairman Max Baucus, D-Mont., also asked the IRS last year to investigate the political activity of major tax-exempt groups.
 Baucus “continues to monitor and remains in contact with the IRS on the subject,” said an aide.
 As the disclosure debate inevitably shoves nonprofits into the spotlight, expect the war over secrecy versus transparency to escalate.

-This article appears in the May 2, 2011, edition of National Journal Daily.
+This article appears in the May 2, 2011, edition of NJ Daily.